- Produced 30,000 tons of vibratory finishing media

 Different types of tumbling media will last for different durations.

-The main factors would be the media you are using, the parts you are finishing, the size of the tumbler.
+The main factors would be the media you are using, the parts you are finishing, and the size of the tumbler.

 A rule of thumb is as long as you think you are getting your desired finish, you can keep using the tumbling media.